-The company's business exhibited steady growth through the reporting period in line with the long-term strategy of organic growth set by the board of directors ("Board").
-Revenue and profit growth was solid with the addition of new clients and general growth in revenues from current clients.
-The directors expect revenue and profit growth to trend higher in the next reporting period based on the current pipeline of clients.
+The company's business exhibited exceptional growth through the reporting period, above the long-term trend set over the last 5 years.
+The strategy set by the board of directors ("Board") remains that of organic growth.
+Revenue and profit growth were excellent with the addition of new clients and general growth in revenues from current clients.
+The directors expect revenue and profit to continue to grow in the next reporting period based on the current pipeline of clients.

-Geo-political headwinds are still evident within parts of the Islamic world: Qatar is still in dispute with Saudi Arabia, Bahrain and the United Arab Emirates; Saudi Arabia and the United Arab Emirates continue to be involved in the Yemen conflict; and Syria, Iraq, Libya and Iran - whether through conflict or sanctions - offer few or no business opportunities.
-However, prospects in new markets such as Turkey, Morocco, the ex USSR states, Africa and South-East Asia provide new challenges.
 Most of the company's core Islamic economies are performing well and the global Islamic finance industry is forecast to expand at near-double-digit rates over the next 5 years.
 In our core regions the Islamic finance industry continues to take a larger slice of the overall finance industry.

-We have been recognized by the Islamic finance industry with three awards during the past year, picking up Islamic Business and Finance's "Best Islamic Fintech company" in both South-East Asia and the GCC for the second year running, and also awarded "Best Shari'a Compliant Commodity Broker 2018" at the Global Islamic Finance Awards in Sarajevo.
+We have been recognized by the Islamic finance industry with a further three awards during the past year, picking up Islamic Business and Finance's "Best Islamic Fintech company" in both South-East Asia and the GCC for the third year running, and also "Best Sharia'a Compliant Commodity Broker 2019" at the Global Islamic Finance Awards in Cape Town.

-We have expanded the functionality of the award-winning Eiger Trading Platform ("ETP"), the first such platform amongst our peers and still acknowledged by our clients as the most efficient and user-friendly.
+The award-winning Eiger Trading Platform ("ETP"), the first such platform amongst our peers and still acknowledged by our clients as the most efficient and user-friendly, is still extending its functionality.
 We continue to automate our clients' processes wherever possible and offer "straight-through processing" ("STP") to a number of clients, enabling them to trade with no human intervention.
-The coming reporting period will see further developments and enhancements across the ETP to further ease the procedural burdens of our clients.
+The coming reporting period will see further developments and enhancements across the ETP to further ease the operational burdens of our clients.

-Although costs have increased, the corresponding growth in turnover has resulted in an improved net profit before tax for the year of \$622,021 compared to \$478,258 in the prior year.
-Turnover, overall costs, staff costs and net profit comprise the key performance indicators.
+The growth in turnover from \$4,465,253 to \$8,123,728 has resulted in an improved net profit before tax for the year of \$2,201,558, compared to \$622,021 in the prior year.
+The key performance indicators comprise turnover, overall costs, staff costs and net profit.